dominique-mueller/react-render-scheduling-analysis/README.md

 #### Interpretation of results

 - Using scheduling (either manually or by switching to Concurrent Mode) generally improves render speeds by a factor of 5.
-- There is not identifyable difference between different render scheduler mechanisms in regards to the render speed.
+- There is no identifyable difference between different render scheduler mechanisms in regards to the render speed.
 Thus, the decision on which scheduling technique to use just depends on the specific use case.
 Different scheduling mechanisms may even be combined if useful.

 #### Recommendations